firelzrd/nap/README.md

 ### Online Learning

 After each idle exit, the governor compares the selected state against the post-hoc ideal state derived from actual residency.
-Every `learn_interval` reflects (default: 4), a deferred backpropagation step updates the active expert's weights.
+Learning is governed by a dual gate: it fires only when both the reflect counter reaches `learn_interval` (default: 4) **and** at least `learn_jiffies_min` jiffies (default: 1) have elapsed since the last learning step.
+The time gate prevents sustained weight churn on workloads with very rapid idle bursts; setting it to 0 restores the original counter-only behavior.

 The loss function is a direct overshoot loss with asymmetric learning rates:

 - **Overshoot** (selected state too deep for actual residency): gradient pushes the output down with learning rate `base_lr * (1 - alpha)`
 - **No overshoot**: gradient pushes the output up with learning rate `base_lr * alpha`

-where `alpha` is the target overshoot percentile (default: 0.05).
+where `alpha` is the target overshoot percentile (default: 0.08).
 At equilibrium, P(overshoot) converges to `alpha`.
 Gradients are element-wise clipped to `[-max_grad_norm, +max_grad_norm]`.

 When the network output is clamped at the upper bound (prediction equals sleep length), non-overshoot gradients are suppressed to prevent unbounded weight growth in always-idle systems.